 push

-Pushes local commits to remote for all tracked repositories.
+Pushes local commits to remote for target repositories.

 Usage